linguini1/C-onway/README.md

 ## Usage
 ### Controls
 - Pause and play with the space bar.
+- Click to place cells.
+- Press `c` to clear.
 - Increase or decrease the simulation speed using the up & down arrow keys.
   - Toggle max speed with the `m` key.
 - Select themes using the number keys `0-9`.